--The model generally thinks there is 1 dominant driver at any given time in F1 history, although occasionally there are crossover points or times where there isn’t such a driver.
+-The model generally thinks there is 1 dominant driver at any given time in F1 history.
+Occasionally there are crossover points or times where there isn’t such a driver.

 -Drivers considered the best of their era are: Fangio, (Moss,) Clark, Lauda, Prost, (Senna), Schumacher, Alonso and Verstappen.

--Whilst it’s Alonso, rather than Hamilton or Vettel that is considered the best driver for the majority of the last 20 years, both #44 and #5 are thought of as well above average drivers.
+-It’s Alonso, rather than Hamilton or Vettel that is considered the best driver for the majority of the last 20 years.
+However, both #44 and #5 are thought of as well above average drivers.
 This is true both in their era and across F1 history.

--Verstappen is currently considered the best driver in F1, but his ranking within F1’s hierarchy of all-time greats is still fluctuating.
-It is also possible that another driver (e.g. Leclerc, Norris or Russell) could provide a consistent challenge in the coming years.
+-Verstappen is currently considered the best driver in F1.
+However, his ranking within F1’s hierarchy of all-time greats is still fluctuating.
+It is also possible that another driver could provide a consistent challenge in the coming years.

 -The model considers the F1 grid to be getting stronger over time.
 This is true for the best drivers of the era and the top half of the grid as a whole.